BlackVS/blackvs.github.io/_posts/2020-12-31-epam-zombie.md

 ![logo](../images/EPAM-2020-Zombie/logo.png)

-One more bot challenge at teh end of 2020.
+One more bot challenge at the end of 2020.

 This time it was ...
 Zombie.